Course details

 Apprentices will also create a portfolio of evidence throughout the programme to allow them to demonstrate how they have achieved the knowledge, skills and behaviours set out in the Apprenticeship Standard.

-Upon completion of the degree, each apprentice will undertake the end-point assessment.
-This has been designed to enable the apprenticeship to be completed in accordance with the Business-to-Business Sales Degree Apprenticeship Standard.
+Upon completion of the degree, each apprentice will undertake the End Point Assessment.
+The End Point Assessment will consist of a work-based project report and presentation, a portfolio of evidence mapped to the Apprenticeship Standard KSBs and a competency-based interview.
+This has been designed to enable the apprenticeship to be completed in accordance with the Degree Apprenticeship Standard.
+An independent assessor will assess this.

 Entry Requirements